Boilies, pellets, particles are the most common options to take but how much bait do you really need to take to France?

 In years gone by, it was a common assumption that any 50/50% mix would do for France: just buy as much as you can and pile it in.
 My view is that no matter what your budget is, buy the very best that you can find and if your budget can only stretch to 5kg of boilies for the week then so be it.
 I’d rather fish with 5kg of the very best rather than 10kg of a lesser bait.
 If you’re happy to just fish with PVA bags or stringers, then 5kg is enough and you will catch multiple carp!

 I find that on average, most Beausoleil anglers use 7 – 8kg of boilies for a week’s carp fishing on our 4 acre lake.
 On those rare occasions when the carp gods smile upon you and the carp are coming thick and fast, then 8kg may not last 48hrs but in reality such weeks are rare.
 I roll bait all the bait for our venue so I can always make some more!

-My chosen size of boilie for Beausoleil is 20mm although I do roll 24mm for the cats.
+My chosen size of boilie for fishing in France is 20mm, although I do roll 24mm for the cats at Beausoleil.

 ► Large carp over 30lbs have large mouths and 2 x 20mm baits are tiny in relation to the size of the mouth.
 20mm baits are also easier to throw/catapult than 15mm baits.
 24mm are a good choice for catfish and can be fished in strings of 5 or 6 if you choose.

 ► 18mm baits are also a popular choice for France but I see no reason to fish with anything smaller unless I was fishing over particles when 10 or 12mm baits may well be more effective.